ilanashaffer/Homework-6/README.md

 The user can look back on recent searches and click on a particular searched city to resubmit that city for the weather information.
 The recent searches tab will display and locally store the last 10 recent searches.

-This application was built with HTML, styed with CSS and Bootstrap, and made functional jusing Javascript and jQuery.
+This application was built with HTML, styed with CSS and Bootstrap, and made dynamic using Javascript and jQuery.
 Font Awesome and Moment.js were also utilized.

 Project files: